awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 ## Document classification<a name="limits-document-classification"></a>

-Document classifier training jobs started with the [CreateDocumentClassifier](API_CreateDocumentClassifier.md) operation, asynchronous document classification jobs started with the [StartDocumentClassificationJob](API_StartDocumentClassificationJob.md), and synchronous document classification requests started with the [ClassifyDocument](API_ClassifyDocument.md) operation have the following limits:
+Document classifier training jobs started with the [CreateDocumentClassifier](API_CreateDocumentClassifier.md) operation, asynchronous document classification jobs started with the [StartDocumentClassificationJob](API_StartDocumentClassificationJob.md), and synchronous document classification requests started with the [ClassifyDocument](API_ClassifyDocument.md) operation have the following quotas\.

 **General**